barryclark/jekyll-now/pages/study/zen/intro-to-koans.md

 ## Practicing with koans

 > It is critical to differentiate between koan study and formal koan introspection in the context of a vital teacher-student relationship.
 Koan study tends to rely on the intellect.
-It aims to shed light on the basic Buddhist teachings communicated in the koan in a way similar to how a teacher will comment on a case in a teisho, or formal discourse, clarifying the koan's keu points.
+It aims to shed light on the basic Buddhist teachings communicated in the koan in a way similar to how a teacher will comment on a case in a teisho, or formal discourse, clarifying the koan's key points.
 In koan introspection, on the other hand, a student sits with the koan in zazen, letting go of trying to solve or understand it, and works on the process of embodying it.
 The teacher then tests the student's direct insight into the koan in dokusan, private face-to-face interviews. - ([Loori, 1990](#loori2005))

 > The approach to the koan varies with school and master.
 The content of the koan might, for example, be analyzed and its parts viewed separately, or else it might be grasped as a whole and appropriated to one's inner self. - ([Dumoulin, 1979](#dumoulin1979))